"The clearest way into the Universe is through a

 The mountains are calling and I must go!

-I'm a 19 year old second year at University of Virginia.
-I wrote this blog when I was a Junior at Cardinal Newman High School in Sonoma County, California.
-I am an Eagle Scout and an avid adventurer with a passion for the outdoors.
+I am currently a 4th Year at The University of Virginia.
+I wrote this blog when I was a Junior in high school in Sonoma County, California.
 In the summer of 2015, I backpacked the John Muir Trail, raising funds to help take 14 underserved kids on a wilderness adventure with